 - The nearly 5 million Hispanic-owned businesses in the United States contribute more than $800 billion to the American economy annually.

-- There are more than 300,000 Hispanic-owned, employer businesses located across all 50 states and the District of Columbia.
+- There are over 375,000 Hispanic-owned, employer businesses located across all 50 states and the District of Columbia.
 These enterprises employ at least one employee other than the owner.

 - Hispanic employer businesses employ about 1 million workers, with more than $100 billion in annual payroll.
 The number of Hispanic-owned businesses that employ at least one employee other than the owner increased by 14% between 2012 and 2017 — more than twice as fast as the national average.